DSR-RHIT/me447-visualizing-data/cm/cm303-report-bibtex.md

 ## entry types

-I’ll use the bib entry for the R for Data Science book to illustrate the arguiments of the bib entry.
+I’ll use the bib entry for the R for Data Science book to illustrate the arguments of the bib entry.

     @book{Wickham+Grolemund:2017,
       author    = {Hadley Wickham and Garrett Grolemund},